x

 The role of carbon credits in nature-based solutions

-Carbon credits (also known as carbon units) are used in carbon markets to encourage businesses and governments to reduce or offset their carbon emissions.
+Carbon credits (also called carbon units, carbon offsets, or carbon footprint credits) are used in carbon markets to encourage businesses and governments to reduce or offset their carbon emissions.
 Quality carbon credits are not a mysterious figure but a representation of measurable positive environmental impact.

 Carbon credits_forest_visual 1